Skip to main content

 Are there government internet assistance programs in Georgia?

 Yes, Georgia residents can access several federal and state broadband assistance programs.
 The FCC's Lifeline program offers discounted internet service to qualifying low-income households.
-Additionally, Georgia's own broadband office administers state-level grants and subsidy programs aimed at reducing internet costs and expanding infrastructure in underserved areas of the state.
+Also, Georgia's own broadband office administers state-level grants and subsidy programs aimed at reducing internet costs and expanding infrastructure in underserved areas of the state.

 How can I improve my WiFi signal at home?